★ Why You’ll Love this Recipe ★

 If you can use a whisk, you can make this sauce.
-Makes egg casseroles delicious!
+It takes less than 10 minutes!

 You don't have to go to a fancy restaurant to get a delicious hollandaise sauce or Eggs Benedict, you can make your own homemade hollandaise sauce anytime you want.